TedHusted/awake/awake.md/awake.md

 “Greetings, my esteemed comrades.
 Please take a seat at the table.”

 Dr. Sun takes a seat at one end of the table herself, in front of a folder.
-Kang Ji-woo sits across from her, and the other two Vice Ministers each take an adjoining seat.
+Kang Ji-woo sits across from her.
+The other two Vice Ministers each take an adjoining seat.

 “May I offer refreshments?”